Viroslav/CV_final_task/README.md

 5) combine it into whole big function total
 6) fill the gap if it's so

-All final code in Final_task.ipynb file or in more convenient way here : https://colab.research.google.com/drive/1EaL6DaeLMWcNjEMMEodZNH93oIJPhGKb?usp=sharing
+All final code in Final_task.ipynb file.

 Here are some several random examples: